Teacher Education for Equity and Sustainability Network (TEESNet)

 We are delighted to have received a large number of proposals for papers to be presented at this year’s TEESNet.
 We would like to thank presenters for agreeing to share their presentations here.

-Decolonising the places, spaces and boundaries of Sustainable Development and Global Citizenship Education: a critical analysis of SDG 4.7
+Decolonizing the Places, Spaces and Boundaries of Sustainable Development & Global Citizenship Education: a critical analysis of SDG 4.7

 Fatima Pirbhai-Illich University of Regina, Canada / Fran Martin University of Exeter